 Last month I installed a second internal drive on my Macbook Pro to increase the capacity to nearly a terabyte.
 Foolishly forgetting that every time I reinstall the OS all the little tweaks from the past n months are forgotten.

 To help me out next time, and for anyone who’s interested, here’s a quick run-down of the steps I took to go from vanilla OS X to a walking, talking personal machine capable of a bit of dev.

 Six years later, I don’t quite follow this process anymore.
-I now have a bootstrap script which I keep up to date: https://github.com/spikeheap/dotfiles.
+I now have a bootstrap script on Github.

 Getting things right in System Preferences

 - Set the dock size to small with a lot of magnification & auto-hide enabled